 M4: Crisis communications: Facing the challenge, an interactive, scenario-based workshop

-Oliver S. Schmidt, Managing Partner, C4CS, LLC & Dianne Chase, Senior Partner, C4CS, LLC & IABC International Chair
+Oliver S. Schmidt, Managing Partner, C4CS, LLC & Dianne Chase, Senior Partner, C4CS, LLC & Past IABC International Chair

 When organizations handle a crisis well, they come across as responsible, caring and competent.
 Those that handle crisis poorly can be perceived as unprepared, callous or arrogant.
 The consequences include the potential for significant damage to reputation, brand equity and the bottom line.
 Are you prepared to communicate effectively in the face of a crisis?

 This interactive workshop is centered on a realistic crisis scenario.
 Participants will revisit key crisis communication concepts, function as members of a fictional organization’s crisis response team, and follow a proven approach concerning effective situational assessment, strategy development and implementation, and communication efficacy evaluation in times of crisis.

 11:00 am – 12:15 pm

 M5: Priming the pipeline: Nurturing and recruiting the next generation of corporate communicators